sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-search/index.md

 ### Date range filter

-Date range filter allows the customer to filter the search based on which saunas are available at a specific time.
+Date range filter allows the customer to filter the search based on which bikes are available at a specific time.
 That sounds handy for us, so let's keep it.

 **Check “Display a date range filter.”**